nicpenning/Nessus-ES/README.md

 If you are looking for a more robust solution that handles many other vulnerability scanners try this project: https://github.com/HASecuritySolutions/VulnWhisperer

-This project is a simplified way of taking .nessus files and ingesting them into Elastic using PowerShell on Windows, Mac, or Linux*
+The Nessus-ES project is a simplified way of taking .nessus files and ingesting them into Elastic using PowerShell on Windows, Mac, or Linux*

 *Never tested